netskings/doork/README.md

 description
 ----

-fork of doork on python3
+fork of doork on python 3

 doork is a open-source passive vulnerability auditor tool that automates the process of searching on Google information about specific website based on dorks.